tammet/jsfol/README.md

     ]

-Another example using full JSON-LD-LOGIC demonstrating the combination of standard logic syntax with the JSON-LD syntax, using both explicit quantifiers and free variables, using convenience operators like if ... then ..., indicating a question to be answered:
+Another example using full JSON-LD-LOGIC demonstrating the combination of standard logic syntax with the JSON-LD syntax, using both explicit quantifiers and free variables, convenience operators and indicating a question to be answered:

     [
       {